Artemis Temple in Ikaria

 Today at the sanctum sanatorium where the religious rituals were once performed, there are just the vestiges and ruins.
 A portion of the floor and columns of the temple have survived the ravages of time.
 The entire neighborhood is replete with bits and pieces of worn out marble.

-Archaeologists have been able to unearth the vestiges of an ancient lime kiln that clearly reveals that in the early part of the 19th century the configuration of Tavropolio were razed down for the sole purpose of building a church with the materials thus collected.
+Archaeologists have been able to unearth the vestiges of an ancient lime kiln who clearly reveal that in the early part of the 19th century the configuration of Tavropolio was razed down for the sole purpose of building a church with the materials thus collected.